Albania cuts diplomatic ties with Iran over July cyberattack

 “The attack on Albania is a reminder that while the most aggressive Iranian cyber activity is generally focused in the Middle East region, it is by no means limited to it,” Hultquist said.
 “Iran will carry out disruptive and destructive cyberattacks as well as complex information operations globally.”

 In July, MEK had planned to hold the Free Iran World Summit at the Manez camp with U.S. lawmakers among the invitees.
-The meeting was canceled.
+The meeting was canceled “for security reasons and due to terrorist threats and conspiracies.”

 In two separate instances in 2020 and 2018, Tirana expelled four Iranian diplomats for “threatening national security.”